 Greetings from the Department Chair

 EALAC works closely with the faculty at Barnard College, the History Department, the Religion Department, and the Institute for Comparative Literature and Society, many of whom hold joint appointments.
-Our curriculum is geared to the diverse needs of a growing constituency of both majors and non-majors, as well as our own graduate students and students from the whole spectrum of the social sciences and professional schools, including Business, Law, and the School of International and Public Affairs.

-The CV Starr East Asian Library, which is housed in the same building as the EALAC faculty, has dedicated librarians in each of the major regions of East Asian and boasts one of the largest collections of East Asian and Tibetan materials in the Western World.
+The CV Starr East Asian Library, which is housed in the same building as the EALAC faculty, has dedicated librarians in each of the major regions of East Asia and boasts one of the largest collections of East Asian and Tibetan materials in the Western World.

 Our department has always included historians, literary scholars, and scholars of religion.
 More recently, EALAC added specialists in film, visual culture, and media studies and has expanded into fields such as the history of science, environmental studies, global history, anthropology, and sociology.
 Our simultaneous commitment to both modern/contemporary and pre-modern has paid rich dividends, creating rich clusters in ancient, medieval, early modern, and modern studies across East Asia and the globe.